scicompuu/sesegpu/prelab3.md

 2. Specifically, we will be using the MNIST dataset in this lab as well.
 If you are not sure if that was actually downloaded to your home directory, you can run the following command on the login node:

        singularity run /proj/g2020014/nobackup/private/container.sif -c ./downloadmnist.py
 Like in the previous lab, we're using Singularity to provide a consistent software environment.
 You might get warnings about your home directory being shadowed and not being able to load GPU libraries.
-This is OK, the directory mapping is working and since we're not running this on a GPU node (and without the Singularity `--nv`flag enabling GPU support), that is fully natural.
+This is OK, the directory mapping is working and since we're not running this on a GPU node (and without the Singularity `--nv` flag enabling GPU support), that is fully natural.

 ## Exploring the original code
-First of al, we are going to look at and time a code version using plain C++, with no additional frills.
+First of all, we are going to look at and time a code version using plain C++, with no additional frills.
 This is short enough that you can run it directly on the login node, you don't have to run a separate job.
 First of all, have a look at [data.h](https://github.com/scicompuu/sesegpu/blob/master/data.h) and [plaincpp.cpp](https://github.com/scicompuu/sesegpu/blob/master/plaincpp.cpp).
 You can do that online or in the local version of the repository that you pulled in the previous lab.
 You will be compiling the local version soon.

 1. Do you understand what the code is doing?
 It is using two third-party open-source libraries, [cnpy](https://github.com/rogersce/cnpy) and [mdspan](https://github.com/kokkos/mdspan), the latter of which is an implementation of a proposed addition to the C++ standard.
 2. Compile the code:

-       singularity run /proj/g2020014/nobackup/private/cppgpu.sif clang++ plaincpp.cpp -march=sandybridge -O3 -lcnpy -oplaincpp
+       singularity run /proj/g2020014/nobackup/private/cppgpu.sif clang++ plaincpp.cpp -march=sandybridge -O3 -lcnpy -o plaincpp
 3. Run the code directly on the login node:

        singularity run /proj/g2020014/nobackup/private/cppgpu.sif ./plaincpp